nddpj00/balanced-diet-menu-finder/README.md

   - The Test
 1. All navbar links work.
 1. Home/Category page loads a 'Random recipe' of the correct food category.
 Check all 5.
-1. All accordians work as expected across all 5 category html pages.
+1. All accordions work as expected across all 5 category html pages.
 1. 'Add recipe' page opens with form to complete and all fields work as expected
 1. 'Add recipe' button adds to the database and user is directed to the correct relevant recipe page, with feedback confirming the recipe has been added.
 1. Edit button opens the edit_recipe page with form pre-populated with existing information.